FreeLanguageTools/freelanguagetools.org/content/posts/ssmtool-full-tutorial.md

 However you can easily get the audio during review with [AwesomeTTS Anki addon](https://ankiweb.net/shared/info/814349176).
 After [configuring](https://github.com/AwesomeTTS/awesometts-anki-addon/wiki/Advanced)
-it, you can go to Tools > Manage Note Types > (select your note type) > Cards > Add TTS You can select the Sentence field, the Word field, or both.
+it, you can go to
+`Tools > Manage Note Types > (select your note type) > Cards > Add TTS` Then, select the Sentence field, the Word field, or both.
 Refold recommends putting audio on the back of the card, but it is also possible to put it on the front side.